 Fun fact: When the Opera Garnier was originally built its cellar continually flooded with groundwater.
 Architect Charles Garnier solved the problem by creating a reservoir, or lake, made up of tunnels and passageways deep beneath the building.
 This mysterious location inspired part of Gaston Leroux’s novel The Phantom of the Opera, which is set in the building.

-Continue reading: Paris Travel Guide Part I
+Missed part one?
+Read it here: Paris Travel Guide Part I